rockallite/django-smartstaticfiles/README.rst

         # Dotted string of the module path and the callable for JavaScript
         # minification.
 The callable should accept a single argument of unicode
         # string which contains the content of original JavaScript, and return
         # a unicode string of minified content.
+(Notice that loud comments
+        # such as /*! ... */ must be preserved in the result so as to make
+        # JavaScript asset URLs replacement work.)
 The result will be cached and
         # reused when possible.
-        'JS_MIN_FUNC': 'rjsmin.jsmin',
+        'JS_MIN_FUNC': 'jsmin.jsmin',

         # Dotted string of the module path and the callable for CSS
         # minification.
 The callable should accept a single argument of unicode
         # string which contains the content of original CSS, and return a
         # unicode string of minified content.
 The result will be cached and
         # reused when possible.
-        'CSS_MIN_FUNC': 'rcssmin.cssmin',
+        'CSS_MIN_FUNC': 'csscompressor.compress',

         # A regular expression (case-sensitive by default) which is used to
         # search against assets (in relative URL without STATIC_URL prefix).
 The